-26% Somewhat Left

 Sam Conder expected the huge, standalone steel structures he and his family built to hold trail signs and land markers on BLM land across Utah.
 He also expected to be paid for the work.

-To sum it up, The Salt Lake Tribune shows inconsistent bias across its reporting.
+In summary, The Salt Lake Tribune shows inconsistent bias in its reporting.
 While Sollit’s House District 26 coverage maintains neutrality through balanced presentation and restrained language, the Nelson-Harris article reveals a progressive slant by framing both figures within a social justice narrative that aligns with left-leaning values.
-The reliance on a source with personal connections to both subjects further compromises objectivity.
-Despite attempts at balance in some reporting, the Tribune’s tendency to highlight progressive initiatives and frame stories through a social justice lens indicates an overall left-leaning orientation, particularly when covering the intersection of religious institutions and politics.
+Reliance on a source with personal connections to both subjects further undermines objectivity.
+Despite attempts at balance in some reporting, The Salt Lake Tribune’s tendency to highlight progressive initiatives and frame stories through a social justice lens indicates an overall left-leaning orientation, particularly when covering the intersection of religious institutions and politics.

 Analysis of The Salt Lake Tribune Opinion Articles